-Observers and Balcony Visitors can also book accommodation which is chargebale based on the average rate we pay for accommodation.
+Observers and Balcony Visitors can also book accommodation which is chargeable based on the average rate we pay for accommodation.
 You can select either single or twin accommodation.

 Don't forget you can get accommodation if you book by the accommodation deadline!
 12pm on Friday 8 March 2019.
 If you have missed this deadline, you can book accommodation via this link.

 To maximise participation at National Conference, NUS pays for delegate attendance and accommodation based on twin occupancy.

 When we place attendees in twin rooms the following rules are always met

 So as standard delegates receive free twin accommodation.
 If they would prefer single accommodation this can be booked, however a charge applies to this which we call the single supplement.
-If you select this you will be guarunteed a single room.
+If you select this you will be guaranteed a single room.

 The costs of this is based on the difference in price between one twin room and two single rooms (as we'd need to find a single room for the person you are sharing with).

 You can select the single supplement at registration.
 You don't need to select it for any attendee that is under 18 (we'll make sure under 18s are placed in single rooms).

 It may be that some attendees receive a single room if they haven't paid the supplement - this is down to how rooms are allocated and is coincidental.
-If you wish to guaruntee a single room you need to select the single supplement.
+If you wish to guarantee a single room you need to select the single supplement.

 Conference is one month early this year, so we understand that some Unions may not have conducted elections before the deadline.
 Therefore, if you don't think you'll have the details of your delegation in time for the deadline you can still register with details TBC (with name as AN Other).
 This is the best way of securing spaces and accommodation.
 Find out more about registering delegates before your elections have taken place here.